ArnavK-09/mdb_dart/example/README.md

 > [!NOTE]
 >
-> This directory contains practical examples demonstrating how to use the `mdb_dart` package to interact with the MindsDB API.
+> This directory contains practical examples demonstrating how to use the `mdb_dart` package to interact with the Minds API.
 These examples illustrate various functionalities and showcase real-world applications of the SDK.

 ---